zowe/docs-site/docs/user-guide/cli-using-using-daemon-mode.md

 ## Disabling daemon mode

 You can disable Zowe CLI from running in daemon mode at any time.
-For example, if daemon mode lacks functionality that you desire, such as viewing colored-coded commands. **[is this still true?]**
+For example, if the daemon experiences an unexpected error.

 To disable daemon mode, open a terminal window and issue the following command: